 This year also sees the launch of the inaugural Mairtin Crawford Award.
 Aimed at poets working towards their first full collection, the winner will receive a 6-month mentorship, which will support the poet to grow artistically and develop professionally.
 The award has been organised in association with Moyra Donaldson and has received support from the Irish Writer’s Centre The book festival will also pay tribute to and celebrate the much missed poet at a special event during the festival.

 Unsurprisingly the theme of Brexit and its associated issues around immigration and political uncertainly are present within the Festival.
 Guest authors and journalists include, Polly Toynbee, David Walker and Gary Younge.
 Feminist writers in both fiction and non-fiction feature this year, as well as discussions around related issues.
 A key highlight, in association with the Woman’s Equality Party Northern Ireland, is Catherine Mayer, who is a co-founder of the Women’s Equality Party and former editor at large of TIME magazine.

 The Belfast Book Festival, in partnership with Belfast City Council, invites families to discover the merry old land of Oz on 10th June at Lower Crescent Park 11am – 3pm.
 Featuring children’s authors storytelling, games, lots of entertainment and of course books – this jam packed family fun day is free to attend.

 Deepa Mann-Kler, Chair of the Crescent Arts Centre, commented:

-Head of Literature and Drama at Arts Council of Northern Ireland, Damian Smyth, said:
+Damian Smyth, Head of Literature and Drama at the Arts Council of Northern Ireland, the festival’s principal funder, said: